Child euthanasia: Groningen Protocol

-Bente Hindriks, born in 2001 at Groningen University Medical Center in the Netherlands, was immediately diagnosed at birth with the rare genetic disorder, Hallopeau-Siemens syndrome.
+Bente Hindriks, born in 2001 at Groningen University Medical Center in the Netherlands, was immediately diagnosed at birth with the rare genetic disorder Hallopeau-Siemens syndrome.
 The disease features chronic blistering and peeling of the epidermis and mucous membranes.
-There is no effective treatment, while the damage on the top layer of the skin comes with severe, unmitigated pain.
+There is no effective treatment, and the damage on the top layer of the skin comes with severe, unmitigated pain.
 Hindriks's diagnosis was impossible to treat and her prognosis of skin cancer would take her life in five to six years.
 Her pediatrician, Dr. Eduard Verhagen, could do nothing to help.
 Though illegal at the time, Hindriks's parents wished to end her suffering with active euthanasia.
 Ultimately, it is believed that the high dose of morphine that Dr. Verhagen administered to ease her pain killed Bente.

 Four years after Bente Hindriks' death, Dr. Verhagen began campaigning for policy change that called for permitting infant euthanasia under specifically strict guidelines.
 While engaged in this pursuit, Dr. Verhagen publicly stated that he terminated the lives of four more infants, all with severe cases of spina bifida.
 Called "Dr. Death" and "a second Hitler" by some, he continued along with his hope for a "nationwide protocol that allows each pediatrician this delicate question with due care, knowing he followed the criteria," to end his patients' lives simply out of compassion.
 He felt that strict regulations on infant euthanasia would prevent uncontrolled and unjustified instances of euthanasia.
 In 2005, Dr. Verhagen and Dr. Sauer, with a team of prosecutors, formalized the Groningen Protocol.

 The agreement follows that no charges shall be pressed against physicians who perform end-of-life procedures on infants who meet the following five criteria: